 We'd really like your visit to the Wagga Wagga Civic Theatre to go as smoothly as possible and for you to enjoy the experience, so here's some information you might need to know.

 The Box Office is located in the main foyer of the Civic Theatre and is open Mon-Fri 10.00am - 4.00pm.
-It is also open one hour before the start of each performance for ticket collection and over the counter sales (only for the current performance) and we're always happy to answer your questions..
+It is also open when the foyer opens before each performance for ticket collection and we're always happy to answer your questions..

 When you receive your tickets please check them to ensure that they are for the correct performance and date.

 You can print your ticket at home.
-Print at Home tickets will be emailed to your email address for no extra fee, print them off and away you go.
+Print at Home tickets will be emailed to your email address for no extra fee, print them off or display them on your mobile device and away you go.

 Everyone over 12 months of age requires a ticket to see any ticketed event.

-A concession will apply to those patrons who hold a valid Government Pension/Seniors Card or full time student card.
-These cards are recognised for performances and events hosted by Wagga Wagga Civic Theatre.
-If another company is staging an event different discounts may apply, please enquire when booking.
+A concession will apply to those patrons who hold a valid Government Pension/Seniors Card or who are a full time student.
+These discounts are recognised for performances and events hosted by Wagga Wagga Civic Theatre.

 We don't have a dress code and we're not snobs.

 Usually you can expect to see neat casual dress when people come to see a show.
 However it is an opportunity to dress up, in fact coming to the theatre is the perfect date night, so why not dress to impress.

 Talk to the Box Office staff, we can re-print your tickets.
 Don't go home and get them.
 The same applies if you misplace or put your tickets through the wash.